-Requirements PSU Credit hours Chemeketa courses which satisfy requirements Freshman Inquiry Freshman Inquiry Three five-credit courses.
-This sequence is required of all transfer students who have earned less than 30 quarter hours at the time of transfer.
-15 Complete 45 credit hours from courses, including WR 121 (C- or higher), listed for the Associate of Arts Oregon Transfer (AAOT) degree to waive the freshman general education requirement and enter PSU with Sophomore standing.
-Courses should include writing, speech, and Electives or Major Requirements 30 computer science.
-It is also important to learn appropriate uses of information technology resources of the library.
-Sophomore Level Three four-credit courses selected from different interdisciplinary programs or general education clusters.
-Students who have earned 30 to 89 quarter hours at the time of transfer must complete sophomore inquiry at PSU 12 Complete an additional 45 credit hours from courses listed for the AAOT and courses required for major to waive Sophomore level general education and enter PSU with Junior standing.
+Requirements PSU Credit hours Chemeketa courses which satisfy requirements Freshman Inquiry Three five-credit courses.
+(This sequence is required of all transfer students who have earned less than 30 quarter hours at the time of transfer.)
+Electives or Major Requirements 15 30 Complete 45 credit hours from courses, including WR 121 (C- or higher) listed for the Associate of Arts Oregon Transfer (AAOT) degree.
+The Oregon Transfer Module (OTM) is a guarantee of 45 credits completion of freshman year general education requirements.
+Courses should include writing, speech/oral communication, and computer science.
+It is also important to learn appropriate uses of information technology resources of the library Sophomore Level Three four-credit courses selected from different interdisciplinary programs or general education clusters.
+Students who have earned 30 to 89 quarter hours at the time of transfer must complete sophomore inquiry at PSU Electives or major requirements 12 Complete an additional 45 credit hours from courses listed for the AAOT and courses required for major to waive Sophomore level general education and enter PSU with Junior standing.
 Students planning on attending Chemeketa for two years should complete the Associate of Arts Oregon Transfer degree.
-Electives or major requirements 33